worldOfRavi/onlineShop/readmeForClient.txt

 *** in this project we haven't created separate form for all required component, instead we have created a common formControl which can be reused where ever it is required

+*** use sessionStrorage to store the things so that when the page got refreshed, the data remains there.

+*** use of useSearchParams from react-router-dom, it helps to change the url